akshitbtw/Dots-and-Boxes-Game/README.md

 # Introduction

-This is an implementation of the traditional pen and paper Dots and Boxes Game, written in C language using C Graphics.
-Talking about the gameplay, the main objective of this game is to create more number of boxes in order to gain high points than that of the opponent.
-There are no time limits during gameplay, all you have to do is keep on joining the lines (horizontally or vertically) to form boxes.
-The person to connect the 4th edge will form a box and hence, his/her initial will be written inside the box.
+This is an implementation of the traditional pen and paper game, Dots and Boxes, written in the C programming language using C Graphics.
+The gameplay revolves around the objective of creating more boxes than the opponent in order to score higher points.
+There are no time limits during gameplay; the 2 players take turns connecting lines horizontally or vertically to form boxes.
+When a player successfully connects the fourth edge of a box, they claim that box by writing their initial inside it.

 ## Pre-requisites